Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Model

 By directly simulating \eqr{master_eq} and taking the long time limit, the state $\rho(t)$ converges to the time-independent NESS of the system.
-A solution can be computed efficiently in a controlled way and accounting for significant many-body correlations by applying the time evolving block decimation (TEBD) algorithm \cite{zwolak04,tntlib} to a matrix product operator description of $\rho(t)$.
+A solution can be computed efficiently in a controlled way and accounting for significant many-body correlations by applying the time evolving block decimation (TEBD) algorithm \cite{zwolak04,verstraete04} to a matrix product operator description of $\rho(t)$.
 This highly compact representation enables the efficient evaluation of relevant expectation values and makes accessible much larger system sizes than exact diagonalization or Monte Carlo approaches~\cite{michel08,wu11,popkov12}.
-Moreover TEBD can be applied effectively over a large parameter range allowing us to examine the properties of the system as a function of $f$ beyond the $f \ll 1$ linear response regime~\cite{footnote2}.
-The transport properties are found by computing the current crossing site $j$ from the operator $J_j = i(c^\dagger_j c_{j+1} - \textrm{h.c.})$.
-In the NESS the current $\av{J_j} = \av{J}$ is homogeneous throughout the system.
+Moreover TEBD can be applied effectively over a large parameter range allowing us to examine the properties of the system as a function of $f$ beyond the $f \ll 1$ linear response regime.
+Our implementation of the numerical method is based on the open source Tensor Network Theory (TNT) library \cite{tntlib}.